syuilo/ai/README.md

-"i": "Access token for the account you want to run as Ai", "master": "Administrator username (optional)", "notingEnabled": "Enter false to disable random note posting", "keywordEnabled": "Enter true to enable keyword memorization (requires MeCab) (enter false to disable)", "chartEnabled": "Enter false to disable chart function", "reversiEnabled": "Enter true to enable the function to play Reversi with Ai (enter false to disable)",
+"i": "Access token for the account you want to run as Ai", "master": "Administrator username (optional)", "notingEnabled": "Enter false to disable random note posting", "colorNotes": "Enter true to enable colored text for Notes, or any other MFM style.", "keywordEnabled": "Enter true to enable keyword memorization (requires MeCab) (enter false to disable)", "chartEnabled": "Enter false to disable chart function", "reversiEnabled": "Enter true to enable the function to play Reversi with Ai (enter false to disable)",